hexlet-basics/exercises-javascript/modules/50-loops/20-aggregation-numbers/en/README.md

 * How will it change?
 * When should the loop stop?

-Try and think through these questions first and then have a look at the code below:
+Try and think through these questions first and then take a look at the code below:

 ```javascript
 const sumNumbersFromRange = (start, finish) => {